Development of a Compton Imager Setup: Abstract

 \section{Abstract}

 Hard X-ray photons with energies in the range of hundreds of keV typically undergo Compton scattering when they are incident on a detector.
-In this process, an incident photon deposits a fraction of its energy at the point of incidence and continues onward with a change in direction that depends on the amount of energy deposited.
+In this process, an incident photon deposits a fraction of its energy at the point of incidence and continues onwards with a change in direction that depends on the amount of energy deposited.
 By using a pair of detectors to detect the point of incidence and the direction of the scattered photon, we can calculate the scattering direction and angle.
 The position of a source in the sky can be reconstructed using many Compton photon pairs from a source.
-We demonstrate this principle in the laboratory by using a pair of Cadmium Zinc Telluride detectors sensitive in the energy range of 20--200~keV.
+We demonstrate this principle in the laboratory by using a pair of Cadmium Zinc Telluride (CZT) detectors sensitive in the energy range of 20--200~keV, similar to those used in \asat/CZT Imager (CZTI).
 The laboratory setup consists of the two detectors placed perpendicular to each other in a lead-lined box.
-The detectors are read out by a custom-programmed Xilinx PYNQ FPGA board, and data is then transferred to a PC.
-The detectors are first calibrated using lines from \element{241}{Am}, \element{155}{Eu} and \element{133}{Ba} sources.
+The detectors are read out by a custom-programmed Xilinx PYNQ-Z2 FPGA board, and data are then transferred to a personal computer (PC).
+There are two key updates from CZTI: the detectors are read concurrently rather than serially, and the time resolution has been improved from $20~\mu$s to $7.5~\mu$s.
 We irradiated the detectors with a collimated \element{133}{Ba} source and identified Compton scattering events for the 356~keV line.
-We run a Compton reconstruction algorithm and correctly infer the location of the source in the detector frame.
-This comprises a successful technology demonstration for a Compton imaging camera in the Hard X-ray regime.
+We run a Compton reconstruction algorithm to correctly infer the location of the source in the detector frame, with a location-dependent angular response measure of 16\degr--30\degr.
+This comprises a successful technology demonstration for a Compton imaging camera in the hard X-ray regime.
 We present the details of our setup, the data acquisition process, and software algorithms, and showcase our results.
+We also quantify the limitations of this setup and discuss ways of improving the performance in future experiments.

-\keywords{X-ray imaging, Hard X-rays, CZT detectors, X-ray telescopes}
+\keywords{X-ray imaging---hard X-rays---CZT detectors---X-ray telescopes.}